RebeccaWells3/azure-network-protocols/README.md

 - Create a resource group and Windows 10 and Ubuntu (Linux) Virtual Machines
 - Remotely Login to Windows 10 Virtual Machine
-- Download and Install Wireshark and Open Command Prompt
+- Download and Install Wireshark
-- Observe traffic on ICMP, SSH, DHCP, DNS, RDP
+- Observe traffic on ICMP, SSH, DHCP, DNS, and RDP

 <h2>Actions and Observations</h2>
 <h2>Create a resource group and Windows 10 and Ubuntu (Linux) Virtual Machines</h2>